Acktarius/ping_ccx_pool_cpp/README.md

 ### Copyright (c) 2023-2024, Acktarius

-## this script is delivered “as is” and I deny any and all liability for any damages arising out of using this script
+## this script is delivered "as is" and I deny any and all liability for any damages arising out of using this script

 # UBUNTU / DEBIAN
 ## Option 1 : Legacy Bash script